orcfax/docs/docs/incentivized-testnet/phase-1-manual.md

 <!--markdownlint-enable-->

-You will use a path to your `payment.skey` in the cron job described below.
+You will use a path to your `payment.skey` in the environment variables and the cron job described below.

 ### Directory layout